gsphanitalpak/iot-smart-driver-drowsiness-detection/README.md

 An IoT-based driver drowsiness detection system, with real-time monitoring using IR sensor and alerting via GSM module controlled by Arduino UNO to prevent accidents.

 ## Features
-- Real-time monitoring of driver alertness
+- Real-time monitoring of driver alertness via eye blinks
 - Eye-blink detection using IR sensors
 - Buzzer alerts for feedback
 - Automatic SMS alerts to emergency contacts via GSM